guhiani/AnithE/README.md

-- 👋 Hi, I’m @AnithE
+- 👋 Hi, I’m @Anithaa
-- 👀 I’m interested in Web Devlopment
+- 👀 I’m a Devloper
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---